Displaying present location in the site.

 As of April 1, 2023, directors, Audit & Supervisory Board members (KANSAYAKU), corporate officers, corporate SEVPs, corporate EVPs and corporate SVPs.

-From July 1, 2023, directors, corporate officers, corporate SEVPs, corporate EVPs and corporate SVPs.
+From July 1, 2023, directors, executive officers, corporate SEVPs, corporate EVPs and corporate SVPs.

 • 6

-A KPI for the Mid-Term Management Plan 2025 is increasing this ratio to 20% by the end of fiscal 2026 (including transfers determined as of April 1, 2026).
-This KPI was “Ratio of Female or Non-Japanese to Directors, Audit & Supervisory Board Members (KANSAYAKU), and Corporate Officers” in 2022, but the name of the KPI has changed to reflect the transition to a company with a Nominating Committee, etc. When the Company initially announced Mid-Term Management Plan 2025, it became “Ratio of Officers Ranked Executive Officer or Higher Who Are Female or Non-Japanese (excluding Audit & Supervisory Board members (KANSAYAKU)).”
-This ratio, as certified by third-party organization SGS Japan Inc., was 8.0% as of April 1, 2022.
+Under Mid-term Management Plan 2025, we have designated this figure as a KPI and set a target of increasing it to 20% by the end of fiscal year 2026 (including appointments already approved to take effect on April 1, 2026).
+This KPI was “Ratio of female or non-Japanese to directors, Audit & Supervisory Board members (KANSAYAKU), and corporate officers” in 2022, but the name of the KPI has changed to reflect the transition to a company with a Nominating Committee, etc.

 Compliance